HyperGAN/HyperGAN/README.md

 # About

 Generative Adversarial Networks consist of 2 learning systems that learn together.
-HyperGAN implements these learning systems in Tensorflow with deep learning, using json files to reproduce architectures from white papers.
+HyperGAN implements these learning systems in Tensorflow with deep learning.

-For an introduction, see here [http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/](http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/)
+For an introduction to GANs, see [http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/](http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/)

 HyperGAN is a community project.
 GANs are a very new and active field of research.
 Join the community [discord](https://discord.gg/t4WWBPF).